Rating: 6/10

 Rating: 9/10

-Ahead of its time in just about every way, from the implementation of electric instrumentation in folk music, to it being pretty much the birth of the concept of the singer-songwriter and modern style album, and those aren’t the only reasons why it’s so good and endures through time.
+Ahead of its time in just about every way, from the implementation of electric instrumentation in folk music, to it being pretty much the birth of the concept of the singer-songwriter and modern style double album, and those aren’t the only reasons why it’s so good and endures through time.
 You can continue to listen to Dylan’s strange lyrics in his unique vocal style and come away with something new each time 60 years after it was revolutionary because it is pure poetry.
 Top quality

 Rating: 7/10

 Solid collection of tunes.
 Has a couple of skips but also some real highlights.
 Message in a Bottle and Walking on the Moon among others.
 The only really annoying song is the one where they tell you they’re about to play a corny one and they do not lie.
-Sting’s reggae voice is almost never too grating and the whole album has this hypnotic feel, the tracks mostly sound distinct but each as this melodic repetition that I enjoy.
+Sting’s reggae voice is almost never too grating and the whole album has this hypnotic feel, the tracks mostly sound distinct and each has this melodic repetition that I enjoy.

 Rating: 6/10